Made In El Salvador

 A Timeline of Family Heritage + FRĒDA

-• In 1953, Cristina's grandfather set the grounds of the footwear industry in El Salvador, giving life to the dream of “fitting Salvadorans with shoes."
+In 1953, Cristina's grandfather set the grounds of the footwear industry in El Salvador, giving life to the dream of “fitting Salvadorans with shoes."
 He opened a shoemaking factory with the vision of providing protective and quality footwear to the local field workers as labor was the country's largest resource.

-• In 2013, we moved our main production to Spain as our constructions at that time were best suited for their knowledge of the craft.
-Over the years, our family and production in Spain have grown, but we always dreamed of launching a category that would allow us to bring some production back home.
-Last winter, we started working in El Salvador again producing our first hand-sewn slipper, the JAMES (named after Cris' dad).
+In 2013, we moved our production to a family friend's factory in Spain as their knowledge and craft were better suited our constructions.
+Over the years, our family and production in Spain have grown, but we always dreamed of launching a category that would allow us to bring some production back home. • In 2020, we started working in El Salvador again to produce our first handsewn slipper, the JAMES (named after Cris's dad).
+That summer, we proudly launched a collection of handsewn moccasins.
+It included two styles, the JUANA and TASH--which you may recognize in our collections today.
+It was a very special moment for us, we couldn't have been happier about working with our family in El Salvador in a bigger way.

 THE QUALITY AND CRAFTSMANSHIP OF HAND SEWN SHOE:

-6 comments
+5 comments

 So enjoyed reading this and as someone who enjoys Freda shoes, love that you are able to go back to the roots and share the craft with the world.
 Growing up in India, most of my shoes were custom made and know first hand, the fit of a hand sewn shoe.